emory/inc-mm-v4/_pages/terms.md

 What this means for you:

 * I do not and will not recommend a product just because I'm an affiliate.
-* I became an affiliate to earn some revenue towards the costs of running and maintaining this website.
-Where I have direct control over which ads are served on this website I offer only products that are directly related to the topic of this website and products that a reader/subscriber would have a genuine interest in or need of.
+That'd be a stupid way to earn a living anyway.
 * I do not recommend products just for the sake of making money.
-* I recommend products because I think they are valuable to my readers and I like them.
-* I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
-I don't exactly have a habit of keeping my opinion to myself and that goes for affiliate links when I think I found a document scanner or fountain pen someone on Twitter would enjoy.
-* I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.
+* I respect and value my readers, and only write my own genuine and objective opinions and advice.

 Just like this website, my Disclosure Policy is a work in progress.
 I'm trying to define what I think is important but this is not really a tight ship I'm running here.
 This is my landing pad for web publishing and I don't want to mislead people about anything and I also want to be as accurate as I can without having it consume more time than sharing a link to an app on iTunes or posting an article about photography.
 If you have any questions about any of this I'd appreciate hearing it because it will help me ensure I am doing the right thing.